sharu59/CODSOFT-Tasks/README.md

 - This dataset is widely used for introductory classification tasks.

 # CODSOFT-TASK4
+PROJECT NAME: SALES PREDICTION USING MACHINE LEARNING IN PYTHON
 - Sales prediction involves forecasting the amount of a product that customers will purchase, taking into account various factors such as advertising expenditure, target audience segmentation, and advertising platform selection.
 - In businesses that offer products or services, the role of a Data Scientist is crucial for predicting future sales.
 They utilize machine learning techniques in Python to analyze and interpret data, allowing them to make informed decisions regarding advertising costs.
 - By leveraging these predictions, businesses can optimize their advertising strategies and maximize sales potential.